DevTerrene/vertical-rhythm/README.md

 # Vertical Rhythm

-## Description
-A SASS-based tool that let’s any designer create a vertical rhythm.

 ## New in this version
 * All files can now be imported as a mixin.
 * Standard 6 font sizes (xs - xxl).